LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_basic.rst

 ``RAJA::expt::LaunchContext`` object, which may be used to control the flow within the kernel, for example by creating thread-team synchronization points.

-Inside the execution space, developers express a kernel using nested ``RAJA::expt::loop`` methods.
-The manner in which each loop is executed is determined by the ``RAJA::expt::loop`` template parameter type, which indicates how the corresponding iterates are mapped to the Teams/Threads configuration defined by the ``RAJA::expt::Grid`` type passed as the second argument to the ``RAJA::expt::launch`` method.
-Following the CUDA/HIP programming models we follow a hierarchical structure in which outer loops are executed by thread-teams and inner loops are executed by a thread in a team.
+Inside the execution space, developers write a kernel using nested ``RAJA::expt::loop`` methods.
+The manner in which each loop is executed is determined by a template parameter type, which indicates how the corresponding iterates are mapped to the Teams/Threads configuration defined by the ``RAJA::expt::Grid`` type passed as the second argument to the ``RAJA::expt::launch`` method.
+Following the CUDA and HIP programming models this defines an hierarchical structure in which outer loops are executed by thread-teams and inner loops are executed by threads in a team.

 .. literalinclude:: ../../../../examples/tut_launch_basic.cpp
    :start-after: // _team_loops_start
    :end-before: // _team_loops_end
    :language: C++

-The mapping between teams and threads and teams to the underlying programming model depends on how the ``RAJA::expt::loop`` template parameter types are defined.
+The mapping between teams and threads to the underlying programming model depends on how the ``RAJA::expt::loop`` template parameter types are defined.
 For example, we may define host and device mapping strategies as::